Ragnaroek/bandit/README.md

 This library currently only implements the annealing softmax bandit algorithm.
 Future work may also implement other bandit algorithm variants (pull-requests are welcomed).

+Many inspirations for this project are taken from the book *Bandit Algorithms for Website Optimization* by John Myles White.
+Copyright 2013 John Myles White, 978-1-449-34133-6

 ## Usage and Configuration

 First, you need to create a bandit with three parameters: